Exploring clean energy solutions

 Delivering low-emission energy

 PG&E delivers some of the nation’s cleanest electric power.
-More than half the electricity we provide to our customers comes from sources that are renewable and/or emit no greenhouse gases.
-In fact, PG&E’s electricity creates approximately one-third as many greenhouse gas emissions per kilowatt-hour compared to the industry average.
+Nearly 70 percent of the electricity we provide to our customers comes from sources that are greenhouse-gas free.
+In fact, PG&E’s electricity is approximately two-thirds cleaner than the industry average, as measured by PG&E’s carbon dioxide emissions rate.

 Understanding our energy sources

-About half of the electricity we deliver is a combination of renewable and greenhouse gas-free resources.
+About 70 percent of the electricity we deliver is a combination of renewable and greenhouse gas-free resources.
 For example, the power mix delivered in 2016 included:

 - Non-emitting nuclear generation (24 percent)